ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 1. Now we can create the API that will be included later in the Product just created.
 Within your instance of API Connect in your space, click on **Import API from File or URL**.
 This is accessible from Drafts > APIs.
 Specify the location of the Swagger you just downloaded.
 Click OK.

-1. We need to complete/review  a few informations, that were not specified in the generated Swagger.
+1. We need to complete/review  a few information, that were not specified in the generated Swagger.
 The amount of information that need to be completed will depend greatly on the use of the annotations or the Swagger generator used.

  * Select https for the scheme, in the *Schemes* section.
  ![QuoteSchemes](./images/QuoteSchemes.png)